Owls in Massachusetts

 barred owl

-This owl can be found in a variety of habitats, including deciduous and mixed forests, wetlands, and swamps.
+This owl can be found in various habitats, including deciduous and mixed forests, wetlands, and swamps.
 You can often spot them perched on tree branches or gliding silently through the woods in search of prey.

 The barred owl primarily feeds on small mammals, such as mice, voles, and rabbits, but it will also eat birds, reptiles, amphibians, and insects.
-Its hunting prowess, combined with its ability to adapt to different environments, has contributed to its success in Arkansas.
+Its hunting prowess and ability to adapt to different environments have contributed to its success in Arkansas.

 Distinct Features